KhronosGroup/ANARI-SDK/libs/anari/README.md

 independent from each other by avoiding any shared state between them (i.e. static state within the class or shared library).

-Almost the entirety of `DeviceImpl` corresponds directly to functions found in [`anari.h`](include/anari/anari.h).
-The only state held by `DeviceImpl` are the default status callback and callback user pointer. `DeviceImpl` is intended to be very minimal -- implementors who desire SDK-provided implementations of much of the API should use the [`helium`](../helium) layer, which implements many common concepts, but requires implementations to opt-in to various `helium` abstractions and classes.
+Almost the entirety of `DeviceImpl` directly corresponds to functions found in [`anari.h`](include/anari/anari.h).
+The only state held by `DeviceImpl` are the default status callback and callback user pointer. `DeviceImpl` is intended to be very minimal -- implementors who desire SDK-provided implementations of much of the API should use the [`helium`](../helium) layer which implements many common concepts, but requires implementations to opt-in to various `helium` abstractions and classes.
 The provided [`helide`](../helide) device demonstrates ultimately how to implement `DeviceImpl` through using [`helium::BaseDevice`](../helium/BaseDevice.h).
 Device implementors can use the